Skip to main content

 How Climate Imperative Foundation Compares

-Climate Imperative Foundation directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 74/100 is 1 points above the Environment & Animals category average.
-The organization holds 8.4 months of operating reserves, indicating strong financial stability.
+Climate Imperative Foundation earns a NonprofitTruth efficiency grade of C (62/100).
+That is 1 points below the Environment & Animals category average.
+The organization holds 8.4 months of operating reserves, indicating strong financial cushion.

 Financials